AppShed/extension-api/README.md

 ## Installing

-You can install the API in your project just add `"appshed/extension-api": "*"` to your composer.json and run `composer install`.
+You can install the API in your project just add `"appshed/extension-api": "*"` to your composer.json and run `composer update appshed/extension-api`.

 ## Examples